Link: Apply now for the Chase Freedom Unlimited®

-The Citi Double Cash also has no annual fee and offers 1% cash back when you make a purchase, and 1% cash back after you pay for that purchase.
+The Citi Double Cash also has no annual fee and offers 1% cash back when you make a purchase, and 1% cash back after you pay for that purchase in the form of ThankYou points.
 So you’ll earn two cents back on the dollar, rather than 1.5.
-On top of that, it’s possible to convert those rewards into Citi ThankYou points at a rate of one point per cent, assuming you have the card in conjunction with one that earns ThankYou points.

-Since I value Citi ThankYou and Chase Ultimate Rewards points roughly equally, that means my go-to card for everyday spending is now mostly the Citi Double Cash.
+Since I value Citi ThankYou and Chase Ultimate Rewards points roughly equally, this could also be an attractive card for everyday spending.

 The reason some people may still prefer the Freedom Unlimited is because of the Chase Ultimate Rewards ecosystem.
 On top of that, the Freedom Unlimited has bonus categories, which the Citi Double Cash doesn’t have.